 If you’re thinking of implementing a sales automation system for your company in 2020, you’re going to start researching software providers now.
 In your quest for the best sales automation software, you will come across many options, but which is truly an ideal fit for your business needs?

 We highly recommend our automation services here at EngageBay.
 Our company was founded as a means of helping small businesses and startups that want to use software comparable with HubSpot but without the high HubSpot prices.
 EngageBay uses a combination of marketing and sales automation to help many companies reach and surpass their goals, so why not your own?

-If you recall from the last section, while sales and marketing automation are two different animals, they intersect at points.
+If you recall from the last section, while sales automation and marketing automation are two different animals, they intersect at points.
 EngageBay offers both for all your business needs.
 Our sales automation is always free, even if you don’t subscribe to any of our other services.
-This isn’t on a trial basis, either; you never have to pay to use our sales services like prospect automation that allows you seamless prospecting.
+This isn’t on a trial basis, either; you never have to pay to use our sales tools like prospect automation that allows you seamless prospecting.

 The features you’ll find in EngageBay’s sales automation CRM is as follows:

-- Reaching out to customers via phone from the online CRM, not a company phone or smartphone
+- Reaching out to customers’ phone numbers via phone from the online CRM, not a company phone or smartphone

-- Call recording and logging so you never miss any communications with customers
+- Call recording and logging in real time so you never miss any communications with customers

 - Appointment scheduling with calendar links inserted right into the signature of your emails

 - Email tracking to review what your leads and prospects might do next, such as opening emails and clicking through; you can then establish an automated workflow to strike while the iron is hot